 Why did you start volunteering?

 I started volunteering as the coach of my kids' FIRST LEGO League team.
 We went to the State Championship and even won the Rookie All-Star Award.
 In the second season, we thought it had gone well, but we did not advance to the State Championship.
 Confused by what happened, I decided to volunteer as a judge at the State Championship that year.
 The experience completely opened my eyes and changed my mind.
 I started understanding the rubrics, the judging process, and, most importantly, the system and philosophy of FIRST.
-Subsequently, I volunteered as judge and in other roles at local and state events and even at the FIRST Championship and invitational events.
+Subsequently, I volunteered as a judge and in other roles at local and state events and even at the FIRST Championship and invitational events.

 During this global crisis, how are you supporting teams or the FIRST community?